Dorchester Avenue (Boston): Numbered routes

 The first numbered routes in New England were the New England Interstate Highways in 1922.
 NE 6 may have used Dorchester Avenue south of South Boston, but it is more likely that it turned northwest towards Morton Street just after crossing the Neponset River.
 In any case, by 1927, Route 3 (which had replaced NE 6) and Route 28 turned northwest in Milton, on a route that Route 28 still uses.
 (By 1928, Route 3 had been realigned to use the new Southern Artery, now Gallivan Boulevard.)

 Between 1933 and 1935, the C (city) routes through downtown Boston began to be signed.
 Route C37, a continuation of Route 37, used MDC Parkways (now Morrissey Boulevard), merging with Dorchester Avenue at Old Colony Avenue.
 From there C37 took Dorchester Avenue to its north end, Congress Street, turning northwest there into downtown.
 A one-way pair existed from West Fourth Street to the Fort Point Channel, with southbound traffic using Foundry Street and West Fourth Street, but this was later removed, with Dorchester Avenue returning to full two-way operation.

-Route C37 was decommsioned circa 1959 when Route 37 was truncated to Braintree (interchange with former-Route 128/current I-93/US 1) following the completion of the Southeast Expressway (current I-93/US 1/Route 3) leaving Dorchester Avenue with no numbered routes.
+Route C37 was decommissioned circa 1959 when Route 37 was truncated to Braintree (interchange with former-Route 128/current I-93/US 1) following the completion of the Southeast Expressway (current I-93/US 1/Route 3) leaving Dorchester Avenue with no numbered routes.
 Thus, over the years, the only route to use the road has probably been C37.

 The rest of the C routes would be decommissioned circa 1970-1971.